 ISCP thanks the following residency sponsors: Alfred Kordelin Foundation; Arts and Theatre Institute, Czech Republic; Australia Council for the Arts; BKA – Bundeskanzleramt Österreich Kunst und Kultur / Arts and Culture Division of the Federal Chancellery of Austria; Canada Council for the Arts; Conseil des arts et des lettres du Québec; Creative Victoria; Danish Arts Foundation; Edward Steichen Award Luxembourg; Estonian Contemporary Art Development Center; Finnish Cultural Institute in New York; IASPIS – The Swedish Arts Grants Committee’s International Programme for Visual Artists; KdFS Kulturstiftung des Freistaates Sachsen; Kunsten en Erfgoed; La Fondation pour l’Art Contemporain Claudine et Jean-Marc Salomon; Mondriaan Fund; New York City Council District 34; New York City Department of Cultural Affairs, in partnership with the City Council; New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature; Niedersächsisches Ministerium für Wissenschaft und Kultur and Niedersächsische Sparkassenstiftung; OCA – Office for Contemporary Art Norway; Yoko Ono; Danna and Ed Ruscha; SAHA Association; Senate Department for Culture and Europe, Berlin; The Dr. K. David G. Edwards & Margery Edwards Charitable Giving Fund; Toby Devan Lewis Donor Advised Fund of the Jewish Federation of Cleveland; Wallace Arts Trust; and Alice and Lawrence Weiner.

-This program is supported, in part, by Arrogant Swine; Austrian Cultural Forum New York; Consulate General of Brazil in New York; Consulate General of Denmark in New York; Consulate General of Finland in New York; Consulate General of Sweden in New York; Consulate General of the Federal Republic of Germany in New York; Greenwich Collection, Ltd.; Google; Jacques and Natasha Gelman Foundation; Lagunitas Brewing Company; Materials for the Arts; The Milton and Sally Avery Arts Foundation; Ministry of Culture, Taiwan; New York City Council District 34; New York City Department of Cultural Affairs, in partnership with the City Council; New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature; Royal Norwegian Consulate General in New York; Taipei Cultural Center in New York; and The Andy Warhol Foundation for the Visual Arts.
+This program is supported, in part, by Arrogant Swine; Austrian Cultural Forum New York; Consulate General of Brazil in New York; Consulate General of Denmark in New York; Consulate General of Finland in New York; Consulate General of Luxembourg in New York; Consulate General of Sweden in New York; Consulate General of the Federal Republic of Germany in New York; Greenwich Collection, Ltd.; Google; Hartfield Foundation; Jacques and Natasha Gelman Foundation; Lagunitas Brewing Company; Materials for the Arts; The Milton and Sally Avery Arts Foundation; Ministry of Culture, Taiwan; New York City Council District 34; New York City Department of Cultural Affairs, in partnership with the City Council; New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature; Royal Norwegian Consulate General in New York; Taipei Cultural Center in New York; and The Andy Warhol Foundation for the Visual Arts.

 ISCP thanks the members of Director’s Circle for their generous support: Anne Altchek, Karyn Issa Ginsberg Greenwald, Lori Reinsberg, Tracey Riese, and Laurie Sprayregen.